laminas/laminas-http/docs/book/client/advanced.md

 $client->setUri('http://christer:secret@example.com');
 ```

-## Sending multiple requests with the same client
+## Sending Multiple Requests with the Same Client

 `Laminas\Http\Client` was also designed specifically to handle several consecutive
 requests with the same object.
 This is useful in cases where a script requires